TamaraJoniec/tech-and-beyond/public/content/blog/css-positioning-explained.md

 }
 ```

-About z-index:
+### Key Features:

-- Only works on positioned elements (not static)
+- Works _only_ on positioned elements (not `static` ones)
-- Higher values appear on top of elements with lower values
+- Higher values bring elements to the front
-- Elements with the same z-index are stacked in DOM order
+- Elements with the same `z-index` stack in DOM order
-- Creates new stacking contexts
+- Useful for layering UI elements like modals, dropdowns, and pop-ups

+---

 ## Best Practices

-- Use relative positioning for small adjustments to normal flow
+- **Use `relative`** for slight positioning tweaks without breaking the flow
-- Use absolute positioning for UI elements that should overlap other content
+- **Use `absolute`** for elements that should float freely
-- Use fixed positioning for elements that should remain visible while scrolling
+- **Use `fixed`** for elements that should stay visible on scroll
-- Use sticky positioning for elements that should stick during scroll
+- **Use `sticky`** for elements that should _stick_ at a certain point
-- Keep your z-index values organized with a system (like increments of 10)
-- Avoid using extremely large z-index values

-Understanding these positioning methods will help you create more sophisticated layouts and user interfaces with CSS.
+- **Keep `z-index` values organised** (increments of 10 work well)
+- **Don’t go wild with positioning** – too much can make your layout unpredictable

+---

+## Final Thoughts

+Mastering CSS positioning takes a bit of trial and error, but once you get the hang of it, you’ll be placing elements exactly where you want them.
+So next time your button mysteriously vanishes behind another element, you’ll know exactly how to fix it.
+Happy coding! 🚀